IEEE-CCEW/Website/README.md

 # Website
-The open source website of IEEE CCEW
+The open source website of IEEE CCEW.
+You can join our Project discussions [here](https://ieeeccew.zulipchat.com/)

 - This is the repository that contains the files and code for the IEEE website.
 ### Important Links: